 Have you ever met someone who you would describe as always seeing the glass as half-full?
-You might have thought that this type of positive attitude was just inherent in some people’s personality, but did you know that having a positive attitude can actually improve your health?
+You might have thought that this type of positive attitude was just inherent in some people’s personalities, but did you know that having a positive attitude can actually improve your health?
 People who are optimists tend to have better physical and mental health.
 If you’ve ever wished you could be more positive, here is some more fuel to add to your fire.
 In addition, you’ll find some tips on cultivating a more positive attitude in your own life.

-A Positive Attitude Improves Your Mental Health
+A Teens Positive Attitude Can Improve Their Mental Health

 Approximately one in five Americans suffers from a mental health issue like anxiety or depression at any given time.
 While a positive outlook can’t prevent all mental health conditions, it can reduce your risk of developing depression and anxiety.
 One reason for this is that by focusing on the good things that happen, you naturally spend less time dwelling on the bad things and ruminating about the less pleasant part of life.
 Everyone goes through hard times; those who tend to be optimistic often get through them more easily.